-Across all benchmarks and noise levels, naPINN consistently achieves the best performance, with error rates remaining close to those obtained under clean measurements.
-Notably, naPINN exhibits only marginal degradation as the outlier ratio increases from $5\%$ to $15\%$, highlighting the effectiveness of its adaptive reliability gating even in spatiotemporal problems.
 Figure~\ref{fig:visualization} presents qualitative comparisons at two representative time snapshots for all three PDE systems.
 Standard PINNs exhibit noticeable discrepancies from the ground-truth solutions, particularly under higher outlier ratios, whereas naPINN produces predictions that closely match the true solutions across the spatial domain.
 The corresponding error maps indicate that naPINN achieves consistently lower reconstruction error compared to the baseline PINN, with reduced sensitivity to localized measurement corruption.
+This behavior is especially visible in the Burgers' equation: the PINN error is concentrated near regions where the solution changes sharply, while naPINN maintains errors in those regions at a level comparable to smoother parts of the domain.
+Since the displayed sharp-transition regions are not directly covered by measurement sensors, this improvement suggests that downweighting unreliable noisy data helps the PDE-constrained model learn a better global solution, rather than only cleaning the observed measurements.
 These visual results qualitatively corroborate the quantitative improvements reported in Table~\ref{table:main_result}.

-\subsection{Analysis of Noise Modeling and Gating}
+\subsection{Analysis of noise modeling and gating}

-\paragraph{Noise Distribution Learning via EBM.} To enable the trainable reliability gate to adaptively assess the validity of individual measurement points, the EBM must first learn an accurate representation of the underlying noise distribution.
-Through joint optimization of the PINN, EBM, and reliability gate, each component is iteratively refined in a complementary manner: the PINN improves the physical prediction, the EBM models the residual distribution induced by measurement noise, and the gate leverages this learned distribution to determine whether each data point is reliable enough to influence training.
+\paragraph{Noise distribution learning via EBM.} To enable the trainable reliability gate to assess individual measurement points, the EBM estimates the noise distribution from normalized residuals.
+Through joint optimization of the PINN, EBM, and reliability gate, the components improve one another: the PINN improves the physical prediction, the EBM models the residuals induced by measurement noise, and the gate uses the resulting residual reliability scores to determine whether each data point should influence training.